-As in Studies 1 and 2, we tested whether the 88 acoustic features could be represented by a more parsimonious set of dimensions and this time found that a 14-factor solution best characterized the data (Table S12 in online supplement for factor loadings).
+data (Table 12 in online supplemental material for factor loadings).
 We subsequently saved each participant's score for each of these 14 factors as our primary predictor variables.
 As in Studies 1 and 2, the first factor in this solution appeared to capture variability in loudness, suggesting that loudness is a primary acoustic dimension on which audio recordings are classified.
 Factor 2 appeared to capture variability in frequency of formants 1, 2, and 3, whereas Factor 3 appeared to capture variability in relative energy or amplitude.

-Next, given that each state happiness report represented a summary report of the participant's happiness during an entire hour which included multiple audio recordings, we averaged scores on each acoustic feature for all sound files within the target hour (i.e., if a participant had six audio recordings between 11:00am-12:00pm, we took the average of each of the 14 acoustic factor scores across those six recordings).
-This left us with 2,550 hourly data points (i.e., one hour on one day for one participant) for which we also had a state happiness report to use in our final analyses (M = 9.01 data points per participant; SD = 5.04).
+Next, given that each state happiness report represented a summary report of the participant's happiness during an entire hour that included multiple audio recordings, we averaged scores on each acoustic feature for all sound files within the target hour (i.e., if a participant had six audio recordings between 11:00 a.m.-12:00 p.m., we took the average of each of the 14 acoustic factor scores across those six recordings).
+This left us with 2,550 hourly data points (i.e., 1 hour on 1 day for 1 participant) for which we also had a state happiness report to use in our final analyses (M = 9.01 data points per participant; SD = 5.04).